shane5ul/pyReSpect-time/README.md

 The code is based on the Matlab program [ReSpect](https://www.mathworks.com/matlabcentral/fileexchange/40458-respect), which extract the continuous and discrete relaxation spectra from frequency data, G*(w).

-### Major Upgrade: March 2019
+### Major Upgrade: March-April 2019
-+ added ability to infer plateau modulus G0; modified all python routines and inp.dat
++ added ability to infer plateau modulus G0; modified all python routines and reorganized inp.dat
-+ use a Bayesian formulation to infer uncertainty
++ use a Bayesian formulation to infer uncertainty in the continuous spectrum
++ currently keeping old method to determine critical lambda, but using a far more efficient method (3-4x savings in compute time)
++ made discSpec.py compliant with G0

 ### Major Upgrade: December 2018